What to Wear to a Dental Assistant Job Interview

 Research local norms: Look at local dental associations, practice websites, and staff photos in the country where you’ll interview.
 If you’re participating in an interview while still abroad, ask if the practice has any uniform expectations, or whether a virtual interview should follow specific cultural conventions.

 Local infection-control standards: PPE norms change by jurisdiction.
-Understand whether N95 equivalents, lab coats, or specific scrub colors are standard.
+Understand whether N95 equivalents, lab coats, or specific scrub colours are standard.
 Preparing a small, portable kit with the essentials and a quick-change scrub top can make a positive impression.

-If you’re configuring a relocation plan and want help creating a professional presentation strategy that includes clothing, cultural briefings, and interview rehearsal, you can book a free discovery call to develop a personalized preparation plan that syncs career goals with mobility considerations.
+If you’re configuring a relocation plan and want help creating a professional presentation strategy that includes clothing, cultural briefings, and interview rehearsal, you can book a free discovery call to develop a personalised preparation plan that syncs career goals with mobility considerations.

 Common Mistakes and How to Avoid Them

-Mistake: Overdressing or underdressing relative to the practice.
-Solution: Do a focused culture check and, if uncertain, choose polished business-casual rather than extremes.
+Solution: Do a focused culture check and if uncertain, choose polished business-casual rather than extremes.

-Mistake: Wearing heavily scented products or loud accessories.
 Solution: Opt for neutral grooming and minimal accessories to avoid patient or staff discomfort.

-Mistake: Bringing a cluttered folder or smudged resume.
 Solution: Use a slim, professional folder and fresh prints of your documents.
 Keep digital backups.

-Mistake: Wearing scrubs to a sit-down interview without prior confirmation.
 Solution: Ask whether scrubs are expected for the interview.
-If the practice accepts scrubs, ensure they’re clean and neutral; otherwise, choose business-casual.
+If yes, ensure they’re clean and neutral; if not, choose business-casual.

-Mistake: Neglecting footwear for comfort.
 Solution: Choose functional, polished shoes and confirm they’re comfortable for a potential working interview that involves standing.

 Avoid these errors and you’ll present as prepared, practical, and professionally aware.